Grow Financial Federal Credit Union

 Financial literacy education for teenagers

+Your teenager may be ready to tackle financial topics at a more advanced level.
 They’ll be embarking on the next stage of life soon, which will involve managing their own finances, understanding taxes, navigating pathways to a career and much more.
 Set teenagers up for success with a solid foundational understanding of personal finance and opportunities to become more independent and confident.
+You can encourage them to learn about the importance of responsible credit use, what makes up a credit score, how much everyday items cost and how to budget for them, and much more that will have practical application in adulthood.

 Activities for teens

-Review the Paying for College website: Created by the Consumer Financial Protection Bureau, this resource provides help making smart decisions for college by comparing financial aid offers and understanding how to repay student loans.
+• Review the Paying for College website: Created by the Consumer Financial Protection Bureau, this resource provides help making smart decisions for college by comparing financial aid offers and understanding how to repay student loans.
+You can also take the opportunity to start talking about career options and the variety of pathways to careers, including traditional four-year degrees, community college, trade school, apprenticeships, internships and more.

-We’re continually sharing more tips and advice to promote financial literacy education year-round.
-Stay in the loop by following us on Facebook or Instagram!
+It’s never too early to start your child’s financial literacy education, and it’s never too late to expand your own knowledge too!
+We’re sharing more tips and advice to promote financial literacy education year-round.
+Keep up with our latest content by following us on Facebook or Instagram.

 *Source: Council for Economic Education. https://www.councilforeconed.org/